analogdevicesinc/msdk/USERGUIDE.md

 - ???+ warning "**⚠️ Warning**"
     It’s important to note some fundamental limitations of debugging the MSDK's supported parts:
     * A debugger can not be connected to a microcontroller _while_ the device is in reset.
-    * A microcontroller can not be debugged while it's Sleep, Low Power Mode, Micro Power Mode, Standby, Backup, or Shutdown mode.
+    * A microcontroller can not be debugged while it's _Sleep_, _Low Power Mode_, _Micro Power Mode_, _Standby_, _Backup_, or _Shutdown_ mode.
         * These modes shut down the SWD clock.
-        * Examples that enter these modes have a 2-second delay in place at the beginning of code execution to give the debugger a window to connect.
+        * Examples that enter these low power modes usually have a 2-second delay in place at the beginning of code to give the debugger a window to connect.
 For low-power development, it is also recommended to have the same delay in place.
     These limitations may make the device difficult (or impossible) for the debugger to connect in certain states.
-In such cases, the device can attempt to be recovered.
+In such cases, the device can attempt to be recovered using a [MAX32625PICO](#max32625pico-pico).
 See [How to Unlock a Microcontroller That Can No Longer Be Programmed](#how-to-unlock-a-microcontroller-that-can-no-longer-be-programmed)

 ### MAX32625PICO (PICO)